Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 .. _AD Deployment: https://bootcamps.nutanix.handsonworkshops.com/workshops/503dd651-8ffc-494c-9d7a-881929ce95ae/view/AD/AD/

-You can use the Windows VM and AD deployed early in Calm lab.
+You can use the Windows 10 VM launched from blueprint early in Calm lab.
 If you have not yet deployed these VMs, see the linked steps before proceeding with the lab.

 Deploy Acropolis File Services